What Causes a Miscarriage?

 - Unhealthy lifestyle such as smoking, as well as alcohol and substance abuse

-- Underlying medical conditions like uncontrolled diabetes, congenital heart disease, kidney and thyroid diseases, and autoimmune disorders
+- Underlying medical conditions like uncontrolled diabetes, uncontrolled hypertension, congenital heart disease, kidney and thyroid diseases, and autoimmune disorders

 - Exposure to radiation or pollution